 Through public statements, discussions with church leaders, working with our partner organisations, and other means, Inclusive Church has been seeking to resist attempts to make the church more narrow and exclusive, and to promote serious study, dialogue and reflection.

-In the UK LGBT History month is marked each February.
+In the UK, LGBT History Month is marked each February.

 Inclusive Church works in partnership with a number of campaigning and support LGBT&I organisations.
-Work within the Anglican context is centred through the LGBT&I Anglican Coalition.

 Same Sex Marriage and Inclusive Church